ESTPs are adventurous, competitive, and love to shake things up.

 Your personality type only gives you a rough approximation of your underlying traits.
 As described in this post, ESTPs can vary widely in their Big Five dimensions, interpersonal style, and career interests.
 Just knowing that you are an ESTP doesn’t tell you that much.

 So what’s the next step?
-Skip the types entirely and learn about your unique blend of personality traits, interpersonal style, and career interests by directly measuring them at TraitLab.
-Get started for free and see your Big Five dimensions with the Basic assessment.
+Skip the types entirely and learn about your unique blend of personality traits, interpersonal style, and career interests by directly measuring them for free at TraitLab.